oxfordroadmapping/country-profiles-clean-up-zh_hant/south-america/south-georgia-and-south-sandwich-islands.md

 variable, with mostly westerly winds throughout the year interspersed with periods of calm; nearly all precipitation falls as snow

 ### 土地利用
-- `other`: 100% (2018 est.)
+- `其它`: 100% (2018 est.)

 ## 政府

 ### 國家名稱
-- `conventional long form`: South Georgia and the South Sandwich Islands
+- `常用長名`: South Georgia and the South Sandwich Islands
-- `conventional short form`: South Georgia and South Sandwich Islands
+- `常用短名`: South Georgia and South Sandwich Islands
-- `abbreviation`: SGSSI
+- `縮寫`: SGSSI
-- `etymology`: South Georgia was named "the Isle of Georgia" in 1775 by Captain James COOK in honor of British King GEORGE III; the explorer also discovered the Sandwich Islands Group that year, which he named "Sandwich Land" after John MONTAGU, the Earl of Sandwich and First Lord of the Admiralty; the word "South" was later added to distinguish these islands from the other Sandwich Islands, now known as the Hawaiian Islands
+- `语源学`: South Georgia was named "the Isle of Georgia" in 1775 by Captain James COOK in honor of British King GEORGE III; the explorer also discovered the Sandwich Islands Group that year, which he named "Sandwich Land" after John MONTAGU, the Earl of Sandwich and First Lord of the Admiralty; the word "South" was later added to distinguish these islands from the other Sandwich Islands, now known as the Hawaiian Islands

 ### 附屬狀況
 overseas territory of the UK, also claimed by Argentina; administered from the Falkland Islands by a commissioner, who is concurrently governor of the Falkland Islands, representing King CHARLES III